 Next stop, Parlee Beach Provincial Park, home to the warmest salt water north of the Carolinas.
 Although dogs are not permitted on the beach or boardwalk, they are allowed to explore the rest of the park, including the paths along the sand dunes.
 We were fortunate enough to have a very amazing park employee guide us to the top of the sand dunes.
 There we were able to take in all the breathtaking views the beach has to offer.
 So don’t forget your camera.
 As with all provincial parks, there is a small entry fee.

 It was now 11 a.m. and we were off to Pointe-du-Chêne Wharf.
-In July and August, you can tour the Homarus Eco-Centre for only a few dollars and learn all about what Shediac is famous for, lobster!
-(Note: Homarus Centre is moving on the site of the big lobster in Shediac in 2022 as part of their expansion project – stay tuned!)
+In July and August, you can tour the Homarus Centre for only a few dollars and learn all about what Shediac is famous for, lobster!
+(Note: In July 2022 Homarus Centre has moved to the site of the big lobster in Shediac at 229 Main Street – book a guided tour and check out their new location and touch tank!)

 When we arrived, Max was greeted with a fresh bowl of water and a very welcoming belly rub and we all were greeted with some good ol’ fashioned Acadian hospitality.
 Our tour guide, Shawna, was amazing.
 She delivered a 1-hour tour in an educational yet humorous way which we loved!
 At the end of the tour, Max got to meet an actual lobster face to face!
 The encounter went so well, the once nameless lobster is now known as “Max the Lobster” and was released back into the water at the end of tourist season.
 This is a must stop when visiting Shediac, and when you do, inquire about how you can adopt a lobster.